alessiapaoletti/Gomoku3/README.md

 Here the Java implementation of this game can be found.
 We provide the user 3 different implementations of Gomoku (Standard, Omok and Freestyle) and 3 different opening rules (Standard, Swap and Swap2).
 Each implementation has different rules and can be read in the file [GomokuRules](https://github.com/michelaventurini96/Gomoku3/blob/master/GomokuRules.pdf).

-The structure of the project follows the pattern Model View Controller.
+The structure of the project follows the pattern *Model View Controller*.
 Both the Command Line version and the version with the Grapich Interface have been implemented.

 The structure of the project follows the pattern Model View Controller.
 Both the [Command Line version](https://github.com/michelaventurini96/Gomoku3/tree/master/src/main/java) and the version with the [Grapich Interface](https://github.com/michelaventurini96/Gomoku3/tree/master/srcGraphics/main/java) have been implemented.
 They share the same Model implementation while they obviously have different Controller and View.